-- 5 year cash flow forecast
+- Period of cash flow forecasts included

 - Terminal growth factor

 - Discount rate

 - Determination of cost generating units

 The outcome of the impairment assessment could vary if different assumptions were applied.
-As a result, the evaluation of the recoverable amount of intangible assets including goodwill is an area of significant estimation and judgement
+As a result, the evaluation of the recoverable amount of intangible assets including goodwill is an area of significant estimation and judgement.